Choosing a strong password: How to do it

 Methods to protect all your passwords

 Many people only have to go through one step to log in to an account, which is to type in their password.
+However, reused login information increases the risks associated with data breaches, making it essential to use unique passwords to mitigate the impact on multiple accounts.
 To increase the security of your passwords, turn on two-step verification where possible.

 Keep your passwords private